betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 mistakes did I make that resulted in it taking this long?

-The idea of this mindset is not to be annoyed at having to spend a couple of hours fixing a bug, but to see it as an opportunity to learn how to become better at programming, debugging, or essentially anything else.
+The idea of this mindset is not to be annoyed at having to spend a couple of hours fixing a bug, but rather to see it as an opportunity to learn how to become better at programming, debugging, or essentially anything else.
 To learn something about how *you* work and how you can work around your own limitations.
 To see cracked ribs as an